tourstream/fti-group-icon-font/README.md

 # FTI Group Icon Font

-Icon font for projects of FTI Group.
+> Icon font for projects of FTI Group.

-This [demo page](https://fgif.gcloud.fti-group.com/fti-group-icon-font.html) will show the latest version of this package.
+This [demo page](https://fgif.gcloud.fti-group.com/fti-group-icon-font.html) will show all icons of the latest version of this package.

 ## Usage